Skip to main content

 Generally, there are two groups of "link lost" reasons.

-• Noindex — the linking page has a “noindex” attribute and therefore we don’t count links from it (that is an arguable decision, but that is what we decided to do for the time being);
+• Noindex — The linking page has become “noindex” and we don’t count links from such pages.

-• Dropped - these pages are removed from our index due to various reasons (for e.g. the domain doesn't exist anymore), and thus the links are also removed.
+• Dropped - these pages are removed from our index due to various reasons related to link quality.

-• Link removed — the linking page is live, but it no longer has a link to your target;
+• Link removed — the linking page is live, but no longer links to your target.

 Want to know more about each reason?
 We dive into deeper detail below.

-You should use Archive.org to find out what the page was originally.
-Then, reach out to the owner to add your link back if you suspect the page got deleted accidentally.
+You can alternatively use Archive.org to find out what the page was originally.
+Then, reach out to the owner to add the page back if you suspect the linking page got deleted accidentally.

 Some tell-tale signs of a accidental deletion: